People open up in a different kind of way with clean questions

 I found Clean Language to be really effective and I gained the confidence to start using it with clients.
 I wasn’t doing whole clean sessions but would often work cleanly with metaphor.

 Having taken time out to raise her young family, it wasn’t until 2016 that Rachel had time to attend a course in Clean Language.
 She chose Clean for Teams as “the first step to refresh my skills” and says she was a bit overwhelmed at first as she found it hard to switch off from domestic issues.

 But I was blown away by you and your style of facilitation.
 You came across as really warm and genuine.
 Later I came to realise that this was in part because you were using clean.
 If you are using clean, there is nothing to not like.
 I am pretty good at what I do – and I have assessed other facilitators and coaches – and I can be critical of other facilitators but I didn’t experience any of that critical side of me in this workshop.
 I also realised I really liked the comfortable atmosphere created by being in a home rather than a training venue.

-Rachel immediately joined our Systemic Modelling Level 1 Programme and completed her first module just before Christmas.
+Rachel immediately joined our Systemic Modelling Professional Level Rolling Programme and completed her first module just before Christmas.
 She found this to be: